-It may be difficult to prevent many traumatic AC joint injuries, such as bicycle crashes, falls to the ground, etc. Accidents do happen.
-Fortunately, however, much can be done to prevent the cascade of events that lead to overuse injuries to the AC joint, including:
+Accidents happen and it can be difficult to prevent many traumatic AC joint injuries.
+However, much can be done to prevent the string of events that lead to overuse injuries.
+Physical therapists can help reduce overuse injuries by:

-- Maintaining adequate general shoulder strength and motion to safely perform desired tasks.
+- Helping you maintain general shoulder strength and motion to safely perform tasks.